phpseclib

 1647 root 15 0 0 0 0 S 0.0 0.0 0:00.16 kjournald

 The history, by default, stores 200 lines (not including the current screen).
-This can be changed by doing $ansi->setHistory(100)
+This can be changed by doing $ansi->setHistory(100) or whatever.

 Both functions return HTML with the various formatting properties specified by HTML.
-If you don't want HTML and want just the raw text of the terminal without any formatting do htmlspecialchars_decode(strip_tags($ansi->getScreen()))
+If you don't want HTML and want just the raw text of the terminal without any formatting do htmlspecialchars_decode(strip_tags($ansi->getScreen())).

 Sending Special Characters